 The impact and the intensity of the trade deficit of an economy depends on different factors, such as the size of economic activities, the country’s absorptive capacity and the productivity level.
 Many studies reveal that the trade imbalance has a negative impact on the sustainable economic development but on the other hand some studies show the impact is positive.
 Even in the same economy the data of different periods gives different impacts of trade deficit on real output.
 In this paper, the target economy is Bangladesh, which is one of the growing nations of South Asia.
 The challenging factors of this country is that, though the country faces long-term trade deficit in current account but its growth is positive.
-In the figure 1, the distribution of the components of balance sheet of Bangladesh from year 2018 to 2023 shows that merchet account (trade Balance of Good) is negative and also for the service balance and overall impacts the current account also negative accept in year 2019 to 2020 due to covid phenomenon.
+In the figure 1, the distribution of the components of balance sheet of Bangladesh from year 2018 to 2023 shows that merchandise account (trade Balance of Good) is negative and also for the service balance and overall impacts the current account also negative accept in year 2019 to 2020 due to covid phenomenon.
 But the remittance is positive which reduces the intensity of the disequilibrium of merchandise balance in the balance of payment.